SSWConsulting/SSW.Rules.Content/rules/interfaces-abstract-classes/rule.md

 ### What is an abstract class?

 An abstract class is a class that cannot be instantiated and serves as a blueprint for creating derived classes.
-It's similar to an interface but allows you to provide fully implemented methods, not just method declarations.​
+It's similar to an interface but allows you to provide fully implemented methods, not just method declarations.​ A class that uses an abstract class is known as a concrete class.

 Imagine various payment methods, such as bank transfer and credit card payment. ​